JacksonAllan/c_cpp_hash_tables_benchmark/README.md

     ```c
     static constexpr const char *label =
-      /* a string literal containing the label of the map to appear in the outputted graphs */
+      // A string literal containing the label of the map to appear in the outputted graphs.
     ;

     static constexpr const char *color =
-      /* a string literal containing the color of the map's label and plot to appear in the outputted graphs,
+      // A string literal containing the color of the map's label and plot to appear in the outputted graphs,
-      e.g. rgb( 255, 0, 0 ). */
+      // e.g. rgb( 255, 0, 0 ).
     ;
     ```

-    For each blueprint, `new_ship< blueprint >` should provide the following member functions, where "blueprint" is the name of the blueprint, "map_type" is the map type for that blueprint, and "itr_type" is the type of the associated iterator:
+    For each blueprint, `new_ship< blueprint >` should provide the following member functions, where `blueprint` is the name of the blueprint, `map_type` is the map type for that blueprint, and `itr_type` is the type of the associated iterator:

+    ```c
     static map_type create_map()
     {
       // Returns an initialized instance of a map that uses blueprint::hash_key as the hash function,
       // blueprint::cmpr_keys as the comparison function, and MAX_LOAD_FACTOR as the maximum load factor.
     }

     static void insert( map_type &map, const blueprint::key_type &key )
     {
       // Inserts the specified key, along with a dummy value, into the map, replacing any matching key already in the map if it exists.
     }

     static void erase( map_type &map, const blueprint::key_type &key )
     {
       // Erases the specified key and associated value from the map, if the key exists.
     }

     static itr_type find( map_type &map, const blueprint::key_type &key )
     {
       // Returns an iterator to the specified key and associated value, if the key exists,
       // or an iterator indicating a nonexistent key (e.g. an end iterator, for maps that follow the std::unordered_map API), if the key does not exist.
     }

 static itr_type begin_itr( map_type &map )
 {